iterative/mlem.ai/content/docs/get-started/index.md

 INFO:     Uvicorn running on http://0.0.0.0:8080 (Press CTRL+C to quit)
 ```

-The server is now running and listening for requests on `localhost`.
+The server is now running and listening for requests on `localhost:8080`.
 Endpoints
 are created automatically from model methods (using the `sample_data`
 [provided earlier](#saving-your-model)).
 You can open the
 [Swagger UI](http://localhost:8080/docs) in your browser to explore the OpenAPI